electron/electron/docs/tutorial/using-selenium-and-webdriver.md

-# Use Selenium and WebDriver
+# Using Selenium and WebDriver

 From [chromedriver - WebDriver for Google Chrome][chrome-driver]: